-- 4.8.1 Members and other persons in attendance must observe and respect any requirements stated by the Chair of the Senate in respect to the confidentiality of business. - 4.8.2 Members and other persons in attendance must not share information relating to the meetings and the business of the Senate where this could harm the maintenance of the convention of the corporate responsibility of the Senate, the free and frank provision of advice, the free and frank exchange of views for the purposes of deliberation, or the effective conduct of business.
-In particular:

-- meeting papers are provided in confidence for members and, as appropriate, other persons in attendance; meeting papers may be shared more widely only if the cover sheet explicitly states that the paper is suitable for wider circulation; and - b. statements made at a meeting by any member or person in attendance are confidential; statements made at a meeting may only be reported more widely in a way that does not reveal either the identity or the affiliation of the speaker.
+- 4.8.1 Members and other persons in attendance must observe and respect any requirements stated by the Chair of the Standing Committee or the Standing Sub-Committee in respect to the confidentiality of business. - 4.8.2 Members and other persons in attendance must not share information relating to the meetings and the business of the Standing Committee or the Standing Sub-Committee where this could harm the maintenance of the convention of the corporate responsibility of the Standing Committee or the Standing Sub-Committee, the free and frank provision of advice, the free and frank exchange of views for the purposes of deliberation, or the effective conduct of business.
+In particular: - a. meeting papers are provided in confidence for members and, as appropriate, other persons in attendance; meeting papers may be shared more widely only if the cover sheet explicitly states that the paper is suitable for wider circulation; and b. statements made at a meeting by any member or person in attendance are confidential; statements made at a meeting may only be reported more widely in a way that does not reveal either the identity or the affiliation of the speaker.